Annotations Mitigate Post-Training Mode Collapse¶

 Background & Motivation¶

-Background: The mainstream alignment pipeline involves unsupervised pretraining on massive web data, followed by SFT (plus RLHF) on a relatively narrow instruction dataset, sculpting the base model into an obedient, well-formatted assistant.
+Background: The current mainstream alignment pipeline involves unsupervised pre-training on massive web corpora followed by Supervised Fine-Tuning (SFT) and RLHF on narrow instruction datasets to refine base models into helpful and well-formatted assistants.

-Key Challenge: SFT optimizes for "matching the model distribution to the post-training data distribution," but the post-training data itself is a low-entropy semantic set (few annotator-preferred modes).
-Maximum likelihood training indiscriminately injects this low-entropy prior into the model.
-Thus, SFT changes two things at once—"how to write a response given semantics" (desired) and "which semantics are expressed" (undesired), which are entangled.
+Key Challenge: The optimization objective of SFT is to match the model distribution with the post-training data distribution.
+However, post-training data is inherently a low-entropy semantic set (reflecting specific annotator preferences).
+Maximum likelihood training indiscriminately forces this low-entropy semantic prior into the model.
+Consequently, SFT entangles "how to write a response given a semantic" (desired) with "which semantics to express" (undesired).

-Goal: Decouple these two distributions so that post-training only updates conditional response behavior \(Q^\star(y\mid x,z)\), while anchoring the semantic distribution \(R(z\mid x)\) at the high-entropy pretraining state.
+Goal: To decouple these distributions so that post-training only updates the conditional response behavior \(Q^\star(y\mid x,z)\) while anchoring the semantic distribution \(R(z\mid x)\) to the high-entropy state learned during pre-training.

 Method¶